CallumRG/lessoncraft.ai/Daily Scrum/Feb 9.md

 - What will I do today: Continue to do research of design ideas

 Michael:
-- What did I do yesterday
+- What did I do yesterday: Decided on how the sidebar should look
-- What was in my way
+- What was in my way: Needed a color palette setup beforehand to implement it
-- What will I do today
+- What will I do today: Research firebase and start development on sidebar